NVIDIA-Omniverse/PhysX/physx/documentation/platformreadme/linux/README_LINUX.md

 * SDK libraries: bin/linux.clang

 ## Required packages to generate projects:

 * CMake, minimum version 3.14
 * Python, minimum version 3.5
 * curl
+* Clang for linux x86-64
-* For linux x86-64: glibc, version 2.31 or higher (Note: GLIBC versions are typically not backwards compatible)
+* glibc, version 2.31 or higher (Note: GLIBC versions are typically not backwards compatible)

-Compilers and C++ Standard:
+### Compilers and C++ Standard:
+  * We support the following Ubuntu LTS releases:
-  * For linux x86-64 builds we support Ubuntu LTS releases with their respective default compiler versions:
+    * For linux x86-64 (clang only):
-    * Ubuntu 20.04 LTS with gcc 9 or clang 10
+      * Ubuntu 20.04 LTS with clang 10
-    * Ubuntu 22.04 LTS with gcc 11 or clang 14
+      * Ubuntu 22.04 LTS with clang 14
-    * Note: PhysX may fail to compile with clang versions higher than 14 as they have not been tested
+      * Note: PhysX may fail to compile with clang versions higher than 14 as they have not been tested.
-  * For linux aarch64 builds we support gcc version 9
+    * For linux aarch64 (gcc only):
+      * Ubuntu 20.04 LTS with gcc 9
   * Tested with C++11 standard

 ## Generating Makefiles: